 No. The Daksha Fellowship is a full-time residential program.
 The rigour of the program and the subsequent learning outcomes demand complete attention from our fellows.

-The first term is tentatively slated to begin on August 16, 2021.
-The pre-term will commence by the third week of July with our online (pre-term) courses.
+The first term is tentatively slated to begin on September 6, 2021.
+The pre-term will commence by the third week of August with our online (pre-term) material.

 There is no restriction on the number of Daksha Fellows pursuing a particular fellowship pathway, and is only a function of the number of students opting for the pathway.